JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_context.md

 #### Context Proximity

 When rules are processed, for each rule match, a proximity score is calculated.
 A lower score means that the match is closer to the location.
-For instance, `file-extensions` and `file-name-patterns` match has proximity `0.0`, which means that it's a perfect match. `ide-libraries`, or `ruby-gems` have match of value `Double.MAX_VALUE`, because they match at project or module level.
+For instance, `file-extensions` and `file-name-patterns` match have proximity `0.0`, which means that it's a perfect match. `ide-libraries`, or `ruby-gems` have match of value `Double.MAX_VALUE`, because they match at project or module level.